gmaldona/lora-binghamton/README.md

 If the keys are accidentally committed, roll back the last commit and force push so the keys do not show up in the git history.

+## Connecting the Payload Decoder to The Things Network (TTN)

+TODO

+### Running the Docoder

+Run `./venv.sh` to create a python virtual environment and download the requirements.
+Activate the environment using `source venv/bin/activate` before running the python script.

+`cd` into `python/ttn-mqtt` and run the python script using `./main.py` to run the decoder.

 ## Contributors:
 + Annie Wu
 + Callisto Hess